Rosa Brooks: Early life and education

 Rosa Brooks is the daughter of author Barbara Ehrenreich (née Alexander) and psychologist John Ehrenreich.
 Her parents separated when she was young and she also grew up with her stepparents, Gary Stevenson and Sharon McQuaide.
-Her mother is Scottish, Irish and English descent, while her father's ancestors were Jewish immigrants from Central Europe, but both her parents were from non-religious families.
+Her mother was of Scottish, Irish and English descent, while her father's ancestors were Jewish immigrants from Central Europe, but both her parents were from non-religious families.
 She was named after Rosa Parks and Rosa Luxemburg.
 Her brother is journalist and author Ben Ehrenreich.
 Brooks was born in a public clinic in New York City but when she was a child her parents moved to Oyster Bay, New York.
 She attended elementary school in Syosset and briefly attended Syosset High School in Syosset, New York, but left early after two years to attend Harvard.
 In 1991, she earned a Bachelor of Arts (history and literature) from Harvard University.

 While an undergraduate, Brooks lived in Lowell House and served as president of the Phillips Brooks House Association, Harvard's undergraduate public service organization.
 She graduated Phi Beta Kappa and was a Marshall Scholar at Christ Church, Oxford.
 In 1993, Brooks received a Master of Studies from Oxford University in Social anthropology.
 In 1996, she received a J.D. from Yale Law School.